Return to Campus Guidelines - Spring 2021

 - All dining facilities will provide meals per CDC, State, and local restaurant requirements.

-Student event staff and student leaders are actively planning new and modified ways to engage our student body that will provide a positive, supportive, and enjoyable EIU experience for all students.
+Student event staff and student leaders are providing new and modified ways to engage our student body that provide a positive, supportive, and enjoyable EIU experience for all students.

 - Venues on campus, such as the MLK Union Bowling Alley and Student Recreation Center, will be open with applicable capacity limits and other protective measures in place.